-- This is to avoid the buildup of tough protein deposits and oily films that are difficult to remove.
+- This cleaning avoids the buildup of tough protein deposits and oily films that are difficult to remove.

-- Use a fresh solution in the storage case each night.
-Be sure lenses are completely covered with a solution when storing in the case.
+- Use a new solution in the storage case each night.
+When storing lenses in the case, be sure lenses are wholly covered with a solution.

-- Avoid harmful vapors, dusty environments, and fumes especially in work areas while wearing lenses.
+- Avoid harmful vapours, dusty environments, and fumes, especially in work areas while wearing lenses.
 Wear safety glasses if needed.
 Inform your employer that you wear contact lenses so that they can recommend safety glasses if necessary.